-Each of the executive Directors, non-executive Director and independent non-executive Directors has been appointed with a specific term and is subject to retirement and re-election at the forthcoming general meeting of the Company after his/her appointment and will also be subject to the retirement by rotation and re-election in accordance with the articles of association of the Company (the "Articles") and the Code.
+Under Code Provision B.2, each of the executive Directors, non-executive Director and independent non-executive Directors, including those appointed with a specific term, are subject to retirement and re-election at the forthcoming general meeting of the Company after his/her appointment and will also be subject to the retirement by rotation at least once every three years.

 Each of the executive Directors and the non-executive Director has entered into a service contract with the Company for an initial term of three (3) years, which may be renewed as determined by the Board or the Shareholders of the Company.
-The appointment of the executive Directors may be terminated by either party by giving at least three (3) months' written notice to the other.
+The appointment of the executive Directors and the non-executive Director may be terminated by either party by giving at least three (3) months' written notice to the other.